fengzeAltos/Awesome-Automotive-Radar-SLAM/README.md

 # Awesome-Automotive-Radar-SLAM [![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)](https://github.com/sindresorhus/awesome)

 A curated collection of high-quality resources, papers, and tools dedicated to Automotive Radar SLAM (Simultaneous Localization and Mapping) and odometry.
 This repository is designed to assist researchers and engineers in discovering leading materials for radar-based localization, mapping, and sensor fusion in autonomous vehicles.
-While many SLAM methods exist for Navtech spinning radar, this list specifically highlights <font color=red>**phased-array automotive radar**</font> SLAM and odometry—a fast-growing area with significant recent advancements.
+While many SLAM methods exist for Navtech spinning radar, this list specifically highlights <font color=red>**Fast chirp FMCW automotive radar**</font> SLAM and odometry—a fast-growing area with significant recent advancements.

 The repository is continuously updated as new research and tools emerge ...
 Feel free to suggest additions !!!